jkrumow/TBStateMachine/README.md

 [stateMachine setUp:nil];
 ```

-The state machine will immediately enter the initial state.

 ### Event Handling

-You can register an event which triggers the transition to a specified target state:
+You can add event handlers which trigger transitions to specified target states:

 ```objective-c
 [stateA addHandlerForEvent:@"EventA" target:stateB];
 ```

-You can also register an event with additional action and guard blocks:
+You can also add event handlers with additional action and guard blocks:

 ```objective-c